nouveau05/nouveau-microservices-go/README.md

 "New Venture" is our current research or brain storming topic , so we are going to build a new software with cutting edge technology and cloud native.
 In this project, I have built backend platform by using microservice architecture with REST APIs where Postgres database is used as persistence data.
 CRUD operations/ routes are implemented as middleware "handler".
 Model package contain mainly three fields: Name, Domain and Revenue.
-All the SQL queries are running in the handler.go for create.
-Gety, Update and Delete Venture.
+All the SQL queries are running in the handler.go for Create, Retrieve, Update and Delete Venture.

 In Golang, There are several libraries are imported: http requests are handled through "gorilla Mux" , and env file is loaded though "godotenv" library.